- Determine what the needs are for the house and the garage.

 the house to be open and inviting.

-with a basement located approximately 300 feet south of the road and
+Originally, the house was white with green trim **DONE!!** House RESIDED and Repainted.
+1-1/2 story structure (with basement) located approximately 300 feet south of the road and

 centered a bit closer to the west lot line than to the east line.
 It

-the first floor and a wood stove in the basement. **DONE!!** Chimney Repaired.
+the first floor **DONE!!** Chimney Repaired. and a wood stove in the basement.
+There are porches on both the north (street side) and south that require flooring replacement. **DONE!!** South porch floor replaced.
+North porch completely replaced.
 There are two bedrooms

 on the 2nd floor and a bathroom with a shower stall.
 On the 1st floor